alarsabandy7-lab/Membit-Cluster-Agent/README.md

-Membit Cluster Agent is a Discord bot designed for real-time contextual intelligence.
-It integrates Membit’s MCP and API to fetch live clusters, summaries, and related posts directly into Discord.
+Membit Cluster Agent is a Discord bot that performs real-time data hunts using Membit’s MCP and API, allowing users to fetch live clusters and relevant posts directly from Discord.

 ---

 🚀 Overview

-Built for the Membit Half-Hackathon, this project demonstrates how Membit’s real-time data can be transformed into actionable insights in chat environments.
+This project was created for the Membit Half-Hackathon, demonstrating how Membit’s real-time contextual data can be integrated into chat-based environments.

-With simple commands, users can explore:

-Live clusters

-Context summaries

-Related posts

-Color-coded risk signals
+With just a few simple commands, anyone can explore live data clusters, summaries, and posts from Membit — all inside Discord.

 ---

 ⚙️ Features

-🔍 !hunt <keyword> – Deep Hunt Mode
+🔍 !hunt <keyword> — Deep Hunt Mode
-Retrieves clusters and related posts directly from Membit.
+Fetches clusters and related posts directly from Membit’s API.

 💡 Dynamic Sentiment Color System

-🟢 Positive / trending topics
+🟢 Green → positive/trending topics

-🔴 Risk / scam / controversy
+🔴 Red → risk/scam/controversy

-🔵 Neutral / general context
+🔵 Blue → neutral/general context

 🤖 Utility Commands

-!ping – Bot status check
+!ping → check bot status

-!help – List of commands
+!help → show available commands

+🧩 Clean, Minimal, and Informative Output
-🧩 Clean Output Professional Discord embeds with source links and structured context.
+Displays data in professional Discord embeds with direct links to source posts.